 To do this you’ll need liquid chlorine.

 First, disburse your chosen form of chlorine to the water evenly around the pool (until you’ve used the entire product) and turn on your filter pump.

-Step Four: Pumping & Filtration
+Step four: Pumping & filtration

 Continue to run your filter normally for a few days (exact time frames can vary depending on your filter – please read below).

 For the quickest results try and backwash your filter up to four times a day.

-Types of Filters
+Types of filters

 - If you have a Sand Filter continue with the above process however it is recommended you check your filter daily and backwash it if you see the average psi escalate to at least five above your pool’s “normal” level when it’s clear.